timsegraves/mongoid-geospatial/README.md

 -----------

 This gem focus on (making helpers for) spatial features MongoDB has.
-You can also use an external Geometric/Spatial alongside.
+You may also use an external Geometric/Spatial gem alongside.

     # Gemfile
     gem 'mongoid_geospatial'